ocrearyy/react-tic-tac-toe/README.md

 To get a local copy up and running follow these simple example steps.

-1. git clone
+1. git clone git@github.com:oshanedesign/react-tic-tac-toe.git
-2. Cd into faq-accordion-card
+2. Cd into react-tic-tac-toe
 3. Run npm install to get all the required web packages

 ### Run web package